ppy/osu-wiki/news/2020/2020-09-04-new-featured-artist-updates-september-2020.md

 We've caught hold of **11** hits by Akira Complex, including both new and old tracks!
 Featuring collaborations from popular artists you've surely heard of, this batch of songs will definitely satisfy mappers invested in a high energy rhythm-gamey sound.

-Also, [Odyssey (Au5 Remix)](https://osu.ppy.sh/beatmapsets/341007#osu/754143) has already been mapped by [ProfessionalBox](https://osu.ppy.sh/users/3250792)!
+Also, [Odyssey (Au5 Remix)](https://osu.ppy.sh/beatmapsets/341007#osu/754143) has already been mapped by ::ProfessionalBox::{ user-id=3250792 }!
 Give it a play, it's practically a classic at this point.

 ## [IAHN](https://osu.ppy.sh/beatmaps/artists/3)